Hellmuth Reinhard: Role in Norway

 On 28 January 1942, Reinhard was sent to Norway.
 By 1943, he had been given the rank of SS-Sturmbannführer and made head of SiPo's Abteilung IV (the Gestapo), stationed at Victoria Terrasse in Oslo.
 He was placed there on personal orders from Heinrich Himmler.
 Under the command of Heinrich Fehlis, he led the fight against the Norwegian resistance and oversaw the torture of prisoners.
 He was even feared by his own men, who after the war claimed that he had threatened to send them to northern Norway or to concentration camps if they disobeyed orders.
-In the summer of 1944, following an order from Hitler, the fate of SiPo priosners was no longer decided in court, but rather by an assessment made by Reinhard.
+In the summer of 1944, following an order from Hitler, the fate of SiPo prisoners was no longer decided in court, but rather by an assessment made by Reinhard.
 Later that year, a group of Norwegians were secretly executed at Trandum leir as a result of what was called "kontordom" (office judgement) by Norwegian prisoners.
 During his time in Norway, Reinhard was also involved in the deportation of Jews and a series of murders carried out as part of Operation Blumenpflücken.

 Near the end of the war, Reinhard started inviting young male prisoners to dinner in his home, where he would hold conversations on philosophy, literature, and politics.
 In some occasions, this enabled the invitees to have other prisoners freed.
 It is unknown what Reinhard's purpose was in hosting these meals; he would drink heavily towards the end and sometimes mentioned death sentences for which he had a bad conscience.